 We must remember that for a child who bullies this can often be their only presented identity and one in which they feel comfortable and secure.
-Bullies can often wish to be more socially acceptable models, but can find it is increasingly difficult to step away from their position as 'the bully'.
-We must ensure that this myth of identity is not perpetuated by staff or by children.
-When incidents of bullying have occurred, we must support both the victim and the bully.
+Bullies can often wish to behave in a more socially acceptable way, but can find it is increasingly difficult to step away from their position as 'the bully'.
+We will ensure that this myth of identity is not perpetuated by staff or by children.
+When incidents of bullying have occurred, we will support both the victim and the bully.
 This should include allowing the bully ways in which to adopt a more successful and purposeful role and identity within the school community.